astronomer/get-started-with-airflow-2-tutorial/README.md

 Your Astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
+    - A DAG called `taskflow_api_example_dag` which is used as an example in the [Get Started with Airflow - Part 1 tutorial](https://docs.astronomer.io/tutorials/get-started-with-airflow).
-In this repo you will find one DAG called `my_second_dag` which you can use together with the [Get Started with Airflow - Part 2 tutorial](https://docs.astronomer.io/tutorials/get-started-with-airflow-part-2).
+    - A DAG called `my_second_dag` which you can use together with the [Get Started with Airflow - Part 2 tutorial](https://docs.astronomer.io/tutorials/get-started-with-airflow-part-2).
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
 - packages.txt: Install OS-level packages needed for your project by adding them to this file.
 It is empty by default.